Eliminating the LIGO bounds on primordial black hole dark matter: Conclusion

-\textbf{\emph{Conclusion}} ---By revisiting the PBH merger rate to account for a more adequate description of black holes in their surrounding spacetime, we have found that the merger rate constraints on the abundance of dark matter PBHs are evaded entirely.
+By revisiting the PBH merger rate to account for a more adequate description of black holes in their surrounding spacetime, we have found that the merger rate constraints on the abundance of dark matter PBHs are evaded entirely.
 The reason for this is that PBH binaries which are able to form before galaxy formation must have had small initial separations and so would have merged well before the present time.
 The remaining PBHs --- which represent the vast majority of the population --- will not form binaries until galaxy formation under an alternative set of conditions.

-To arrive at this conclusion we adopted the quasi-local Misner-Sharp mass in place of the usually assumed ADM mass, and reconsidered the conditions for a black hole binary to decouple from the Hubble flow.
-The two conditions, Eqs.(\ref{dec1}) and (\ref{dec2}) --- labeled ``static'' and ``dynamical'' respectively--- are stronger than previously considered, implying a substantially lower binary merger rate in the window of cosmic time covered by LIGO/Virgo's observed mergers.
+To arrive at this conclusion we adopted the Thakurta metric as a more adequate description of PBHs in the early universe.
+This spacetime has a time-dependent quasi-local effective mass, so we must revise the conditions for a black hole binary to decouple from the Hubble flow.
+The two conditions, eqs.(\ref{dec1}) and (\ref{dec2}) --- labeled ``static'' and ``dynamical'' respectively--- are stronger than previously considered, implying a substantially lower binary merger rate in the window of cosmic time covered by LIGO/Virgo's observed mergers.
 This revitalizes the possibility that $\sim (30$--$100)~M_{\odot}$ mass PBHs could constitute all of the dark matter.
 The leftover PBHs that have not yet decoupled by $z\sim1$ will have been virialized in galactic halos.
-The merger rate for these PBHs will then follow the calculation presented in Ref.~\cite{Bird:2016dcv}, which is intriguingly consistent with LIGO/VIRGO's observed merger rate.
+The merger rate for these PBHs will then follow the calculation presented in ref.~\cite{Bird:2016dcv}, which is intriguingly consistent with LIGO/VIRGO's observed merger rate.